TobiasBat/Shape-Guided-Mixed-Metro-Map-Layout/README.md

-To reproduce the manual test cases presented in the paper and sublimented material:
+**To reproduce the manual test cases presented in the paper and sublimented material**:

 ```bash
 ./execute.sh lisabon lisbon_center_manuell_planar.txt lisabon2-guide.txt 0